til117/motion-tracking/README.md

 The background image is extracted by taking the mean of each pixel intensity during the first 10 frames.
 I am sure this method can be improved, but I have no time to do it now.

 I include the video file "4p0.avi" to demonstrate the use of the filters.
+Since github has a 25MB upload limit for each file, I split the video in 4 parts that can be extracted to one .avi file.
+Instruction file is found in the sample video folder.

 Performance speed varries depending on the computer's computational abilities.